A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Introduction

 The leading model class thus far explains the recurring X-ray bursts via repeated interactions with a gravitationally captured stellar-mass object around the SMBH in an extreme mass-ratio inspiral (EMRI; e.g.~\citealt{King20, Xian21,Sukova21,Krolik22,Linial23a,Lu23,Franchini23,Linial23b,Tagawa23,Yao25a})---though we will soon see the more appropriate term in our case may be extreme mass-ratio \textit{outspiral}.
 In this picture, the bursts may arise from collisions of the orbiting companion with the accretion disk surrounding the SMBH (perhaps initially formed by the precursor TDE), or by repeated mass-loss of the companion near pericenter.
 EMRI models have provided an attractive framework to interpret the zeroth-order observational properties of QPEs, such as their amplitudes, quasi-periodicity, rates, and spectra.
 Still, there remain multiple open questions related to e.g.~the precise source of short- and long-term timing variations observed in some QPEs \citep{Miniutti25,Arcodia26} and the burst energetics across the population \citep{Mummery25,Linial25}.
 Alternative models of accretion disk instabilities driven by e.g.~nodal precession \citep{Raj21,Middleton25} or variations in magnetic viscosity \citep{Sniegowska20,Sniegowska23,Pan22,Pan23,Pan25,Kaur23} are thus worthwhile avenues for ongoing investigation.
 It is entirely possible that the growing family of QPEs may arise from a combination of different physical mechanisms.

 The most extreme known source of QPEs is the nuclear transient ZTF19acnskyy/``Ansky'' \citep{Sanchez24}, which hosts long, luminous eruptions of integrated energy budget $L\Delta t\gtrsim 100\times$ larger and recurrence time $\gtrsim 10\times$ longer than typical QPE sources \citep{Hernandez25a}.
-The eruptions also uniquely show broad, time-evolving absorption lines potentially indicating relativistic outflows powering the QPEs \citep{Chakraborty25b}.
-The optical/UV transient nature of Ansky is uncertain, with possible interpretations including an AGN turn-on around a $\sim 10^6M_\odot$ SMBH or a featureless TDE \citep{Sanchez24,Zhu25}.
+The eruptions also uniquely show broad, time-evolving absorption lines potentially indicating they are powered by relativistic outflows \citep{Chakraborty25b}.
+The nature of the optical/UV transient preceding the X-ray QPEs in Ansky is uncertain, with possible interpretations including an AGN turn-on around a $\sim 10^6M_\odot$ SMBH or a featureless TDE \citep{Sanchez24,Zhu25}.
+Ansky is the only QPE currently known to show a UV counterpart to the X-ray bursts \citep{Guo26}, possibly as a result of the long timescales and large energy budget associated with the flares \citep{Vurm24,Chakraborty25b}.
 Furthermore, \cite{Hernandez25b} recently reported a \textit{doubled} recurrence time and burst duration between 2024-2025, followed by a steady increase of $\sim 0.1$ d per flare.
 Ansky's extraordinary characteristics provide a stress-test for the very limits of any physical model of QPEs.

 In this paper, we present data from our continued X-ray monitoring campaign throughout 2025-2026.
 In total, we observed 23 bursts---of which 19 were consecutive, the most in any source thus far---which enable a unique timing analysis sensitive to secular period evolution.
 We outline the observations and data reduction procedures in Section~\ref{sec:methods} and present the key results of our timing analysis in Section~\ref{sec:results}.
 We consider several models for the increasing period, and discuss their implications for the long-term fate of the QPEs in Ansky, in Section~\ref{sec:discussion}.
 We make concluding remarks in Section~\ref{sec:conclusion}.